 - 1. Create OpenStack networks for use by Tempest by: - a.
 SSH into the Director Node as the user defined during the Red Hat OpenStack Platform Director installation process. - b.
-Execute the Creating the Networks section of Appendix C in the Dell EMC Ready Bundle for Red Hat OpenStack Platform Deployment Guide. - c.
-Add an additional route from the Director Node to the public network, created above in Appendix C, so Tempest can communicate with instances created by tests.
+Execute the procedure in Creating Neutron Networks in the Overcloud on page 70. - c.
+Add an additional route from the Director Node to the public network, created in step 1b above, so Tempest can communicate with instances created by tests.